We are in this together!

 The guidelines and risk factors surrounding Coronavirus are constantly changing and as such this information will adapt as the situation seems safer or risker.

-Her children are going to school on a hybrid model - two half days a week with less than 12 kids per classroom - starting at the end of the month.
+Her children go to school on a hybrid model - two half days a week with less than 12 kids per classroom.
 Her husband is a public school teacher and is in the classroom with high schoolers every day.
-Her family has 2-3 other families that they include in their social pods and see periodically.
+Her family has 2-3 other families that they include in their social pod.

 PARENTING IN A PANDEMIC